datengraben/restic/doc/045_working_with_repos.rst

     both the source and destination repository, *may occupy up to twice their space* in the destination repository.
 See below for how to avoid this.

-The source repository is specified with ``--from-repo`` or can be read from a file specified via ``--from-repository-file``.
+The source repository is specified with ``--repo2`` or can be read from a file specified via ``--repository-file2``.
 Both of these options can also be set as environment variables ``$RESTIC_FROM_REPOSITORY`` or ``$RESTIC_FROM_REPOSITORY_FILE``, respectively.
 For the destination repository the password can be read from a file ``--from-password-file`` or from a command